KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/C-Phi_reduction_process/README.md

 -  Cohesion 10 $kPa$
 -  Friction angle 35.0 deg

 The computation is done in two stages.
-The first stage is a settlement due to the gravitation.
+The first stage is a settlement due to the gravitation and it uses K0 procedure.
 The second stage is $c-\phi$ reduction process and it done only for two time steps.
 The figure below shows the calculated deformation.

 ![Deformation](deformation.svg)